fermatjen/snappy/README.md

 * Train models to classify text
 * Test models on text

-Snappy's core engine is based on a Nueral Gram Model that can extract and score word grams and POS grams along with their scores.
+Snappy's core engine is based on a Neural Gram Model that can extract and score word grams and POS grams along with their scores.
 Unlike conventional ML techniques, Snappy is based on a unique combinational approach for classifying text.

 Snappy, broadly, works in the following way: